-As part of the ACF’s commitment to delivering the best possible experience to our cadets, we recognise that we have a duty of care to safeguard and protect our cadets and young people who join us, and we do all that we can to promote their health, safety and wellbeing.
+As part of the Army Cadets' commitment to delivering the best possible experience to our cadets, we recognise that we have a duty of care to safeguard and protect our cadets and young people who join us, and we do all that we can to promote their health, safety and wellbeing.
 The Army Cadet Safeguarding Children Policy can be accessed here.

 We work hard to ensure we remain a trusted and respected youth organisation, and that our cadets, volunteers and staff are protected from all forms of harm or discrimination.
 We do this against the MOD’s eight safeguarding standards published in their Safeguarding Framework.
 You can read about these here.

 Every volunteer undergoes an enhanced disclosure check when they join (provided by the Disclosure and Baring Service in England and Wales, Disclosure Scotland in Scotland and Access Northern Ireland in Northern Ireland) before they can train and lead our cadets.
-All our volunteers also complete thorough safeguarding training when they join the ACF as well as refresher training annually.
+All our volunteers also complete thorough safeguarding training when they join the Army Cadets as well as refresher training annually.

 Raising and reporting concerns